zrion/muses/README.md

 - Cost-Sensitive Learning is another approach for imbalanced dataset (Problem: Cannot wrap around for all models! (http://storm.cis.fordham.edu/~gweiss/papers/dmin07-weiss.pdf)
 - Classification with automatic feature extraction using Convolutional Neural Network with strong classification models: XGBoost, Deep Neural Network

-**Notes** if you want to use the code:
+**Notes**
 - Make sure that you have all the required library installed.
-The easiest way is by using *pip install*
+The easiest way is by using `pip install`
-- Make sure that you understand how to tune hyperparameters using GridSearchCV.
-You should see in the code that I've done the tuning extensively to many models and that could cause confusion if you are not familiar with using *scikit-learn*
+- Make sure that you are comfortable with tuning hyperparameters using `GridSearchCV`.
 - Please check the path to recording files.